Professional practice of behavior analysis: History of behavioral counseling

 Behavioral counseling was very popular throughout the 1970s and at least into the early 1980s.
 Behavioral counseling is an active action–oriented approach that works with the typically developing population but also assists people with specific/discrete problems such as career decision making, drinking, smoking or rehabilitation after injury.

 Life coaching

 The behavioral coaching model is sometimes referred to as life coaching.
 However, like counselors and psychologists, life coaches can have varied orientations/change theories (see behavioral change theories).
 Behavioral life coaches operate mainly from a behavior analytic orientation.
 Unlike therapy, this model is applied to people who desire to achieve a specific goal such as increasing their assertiveness with others.
 This model is educational and is usually presented as an alternative to therapy.
 Coaches use behavioral techniques such as objective setting, goal setting, self-control training and behavioral activation to help clients achieve specific life goals.
-Behavioral coaching was sometimes used to teach job skills to people having mental retardation or head injury.
+Behavioral coaching was sometimes used to teach job skills to people having intellectual disability or head injury.
 In this area the model made extensive use of task analysis, direct instruction, role play, reinforcement and error correction.
 Often this approach employs techniques of direct instruction.